Coronavirus FAQs for Residential Life

 My room is air conditioned.
 Have these units been serviced?

-Yes. all student room HVAC filters have been replaced this summer.
+Yes. all student room HVAC filters were replaced this summer.

 My room is not air conditioned.
 How can I stay cool?